Americans are celebrating steps toward normalcy. But the real test of Covid-19 progress is 2 weeks away, expert says - KION546

 And along with increased vaccinations has come a decrease in cases.

 For the first time since March 2020, the US recorded a seven-day average of fewer than 20,000 new daily cases Tuesday.
-And less than 5% of the US population lives in a county considered to have high Covid-19 transmission, according to CDC data.
+Less than 5% of the US population lives in a county considered to have high Covid-19 transmission, according to CDC data.

 But Wen cautioned the US will have to wait to see if the protection of a country still not fully vaccinated can overpower the risk of forgoing masks and engaging in public settings.